Heholord/FalconStats/README.md

 If you send me a pull request I offer you to name your github repo next to the feature you have implemented

-- [ ] adaptable config for all scripts
+- [x] adaptable config for all scripts
 - [ ] implement service.js for many services
-- [X] write a startup scripts which includes the other scripts
+- [x] write a startup scripts which includes the other scripts - thanks to [DSigmund](https://github.com/DSigmund)
 - [x] [interactive program would be helpful for user configuration](https://github.com/Heholord/FalconStats/commit/ba290d6414ca126abee7c5efa8af6c4103c3104b)
 - [ ] implement [reddit openssl comment](https://www.reddit.com/r/unixporn/comments/8gwcti/motd_ubuntu_server_1804_lts_my_motd_scripts_for/dyfbi0k/)
 - [x] make a logo for this project - by [J-tt](https://github.com/J-tt)